spatterIight/ansible-role-plex/molecule/README.md

 ## What the suite can and cannot tell you

-Read this before changing anything under `molecule/`.
 Plex Media Server is proprietary software, and that puts a hard ceiling on what an automated suite is allowed to claim.

 **A Plex server has to be claimed to a Plex account to be of any use**, and claiming needs a `PLEX_CLAIM` token from <https://plex.tv/claim>.
-Those tokens are bound to a person's Plex account and expire about four minutes after they are issued.
-CI cannot hold one, and this role's scenario does not pretend otherwise: every run leaves an **unclaimed** server, and `verify.yml` asserts that it is unclaimed (`claimed="0"` on `/identity`) rather than quietly hoping so.
+Those tokens are bound to a person's Plex account.
+GitHub CI runners cannot hold one, and this role's scenario does not pretend otherwise: every run leaves an **unclaimed** server, and `verify.yml` asserts that it is unclaimed (`claimed="0"` on `/identity`).

-Everything on the far side of that boundary is therefore **out of scope and untested**: signing in, adding libraries, scanning media, metadata agents, transcoding (hardware or otherwise), Plex Pass builds, DLNA, and the `plex_version_environment_variable` values other than `docker` (`latest` / `public` / a specific version), which make Plex update itself at runtime and require `plex_container_read_only: false`.
+Everything which requires the Plex account is therefore out of scope: signing in, adding libraries, scanning media, metadata agents, transcoding (hardware or otherwise), and so on.

 What an unclaimed server *does* do turns out to be enough to test the role itself.
 Run by hand before any of this was written, `lscr.io/linuxserver/plex` starts, serves HTTP on 32400 and answers `/identity` without authentication, with both the running version and the server's `machineIdentifier`.
-Two things about it shaped the scenario:

-- **Plex answers `200` on every path.** `/zzz-does-not-exist` returns an empty `MediaContainer`, not a 404.
-"GET `/` returned 200" is worth nothing on its own; the scenario this replaced accepted `200 or 401` on `/`, which any HTTP server in the world satisfies.
-- **The systemd unit says `active` regardless.** `Restart=always` means a crash-looping container still presents an `active` unit, so the unit's restart counter is asserted alongside its state.

-So what a green run proves is:
+Here is a list of what a successful run proves:

-- **that the pinned version is the running one.** `/identity` reports a four-component Plex version (`1.43.3.10896-cb3ebc72d`) while the linuxserver.io tag the role pins has three (`1.43.3`), so the pinned value is matched as a prefix with a trailing dot.
+- **The pinned version is the running one**: `/identity` reports a four-component Plex version (`1.43.3.10896-cb3ebc72d`) while the linuxserver.io tag the role pins has three (`1.43.3`), so the pinned value is matched as a prefix with a trailing dot.
 The container's image reference is checked against `plex_version` as well.
-This is what a version bump has to survive.
-- **that the server being probed is the one the role deployed.** Plex writes its `machineIdentifier` into `Library/Application Support/Plex Media Server/Preferences.xml` under `/config`.
+- **The server being probed is the one the role deployed**: Plex writes its `machineIdentifier` into `Library/Application Support/Plex Media Server/Preferences.xml` under `/config`.
 The scenario reads that file from the host, through `plex_data_path`, and asserts it matches what `/identity` returned.
-A Plex using some other directory, or some other HTTP server answering on the port, fails here.
-- **that the role's configuration reaches the process.** `PUID`, `PGID`, `TZ` and `VERSION` are checked in the container's environment, and the timezone is read back from inside the container as a UTC offset (`Pacific/Kiritimati`, `+1400`, is nothing the image would produce by itself).
+- **The role's configuration reaches the process**: `PUID`, `PGID`, `TZ` and `VERSION` are checked in the container's environment, and the timezone is read back from inside the container as a UTC offset.
 The files Plex creates are checked to be owned by `plex_uid`:`plex_gid`, which are deliberately neither `root` nor the `1000` the image defaults to.
-- **that the container is built the way the role's variables say.** The published ports (deliberately different numbers from the container ports, so a dropped variable publishes nothing), the read-only root filesystem and its `tmpfs` `/run`, the data and media bind mounts, `plex_container_additional_volumes` (read back from inside the container, because an entry that is silently dropped looks exactly like one that worked), `plex_container_additional_networks`, `plex_container_extra_arguments` and `plex_container_labels_additional_labels`.
+- **The container is built the way the role's variables say**: The published ports (deliberately different numbers from the container ports, so a dropped variable publishes nothing), the read-only root filesystem and its `tmpfs` `/run`, the data and media bind mounts, `plex_container_additional_volumes` (read back from inside the container, because an entry that is silently dropped looks exactly like one that worked), `plex_container_additional_networks`, `plex_container_extra_arguments` and `plex_container_labels_additional_labels`.
-- **that the Traefik labels describe what was deployed** — hostname, path prefix, both path-prefix middlewares and the load balancer port — and that `templates/labels.j2` emits *nothing* Traefik-related when `plex_container_labels_traefik_enabled` is `false`, which is checked by rendering the template a second time.
+- **The Traefik labels describe what was deployed** — hostname, path prefix, both path-prefix middlewares and the load balancer port — and that `templates/labels.j2` emits *nothing* Traefik-related when `plex_container_labels_traefik_enabled` is `false`.
-- **that `plex_claim_token` is plumbed through.** No real token exists here, so `templates/env.j2` is rendered out of band with a stand-in value and checked to produce a `PLEX_CLAIM` line, while the env file the role really wrote is checked to contain no `PLEX_CLAIM` at all — an empty `PLEX_CLAIM=` is not the same thing as none.
+- **`plex_claim_token` is plumbed through**: No real token exists here, so `templates/env.j2` is rendered out of band with a stand-in value and checked to produce a `PLEX_CLAIM` line, while the env file the role really wrote is checked to contain no `PLEX_CLAIM` at all — an empty `PLEX_CLAIM=` is not the same thing as none.
-- **that the env and label files are `0640`, owned by `plex_uid`:`plex_gid`.** The env file is where a claim token would land, so its mode is part of this role's security surface.
+- **The env and label files are `0640`, owned by `plex_uid`:`plex_gid`**: The env file is where a claim token would land, so its mode is part of this role's security surface.

 What it does not prove:

-- **that an upgrade works.** The scenario always starts from an empty `/config`.
+- **Upgrade works**: The scenario always starts from an empty `/config`.
 Plex migrates its library database in place on the first start of a new build, and nothing here has a library to migrate.
 This is why patch-level Renovate updates are not automerged; see `.github/renovate.json`.
-- **that `plex_container_http_port` can be changed.** It cannot: Plex Media Server always listens on 32400 inside the container.
-The variable describes where the application is, and the scenario checks that the port mapping and the Traefik load balancer follow it — not that Plex moves.
+- **`plex_container_http_port` can be changed**: Plex Media Server always listens on 32400 inside the container.
-- **anything about GPU transcoding.** `plex_gpu_bind_path`, `plex_container_runtime` and `plex_nvidia_visible_devices` need hardware the CI runners do not have.
+- **anything about GPU transcoding.** `plex_gpu_bind_path`, `plex_container_runtime` and `plex_nvidia_visible_devices` need hardware the GitHub CI runners do not have.

 ## Scenarios